StanislavZakorko/snap-research.github.io/readme.md

 3. doc folder (base docs of HTML boilerplate, can be removed)
 4. fonst folder (full package of Graphik font)
 5. img folder (few images from old project, most images of project are downloaded from absolute url, where they placed now for old project)
-6. js folder (global js files & libraries)
+6. js folder (global js files & libraries):
   - vendor folder (includes modernizr js library)
   - dragscroll.js (library for scrolling)
   - handle-scroll-left.js (custom function to scrool team groups in responsive)
+  - jquery.1.10.2.min.js (library for work with DOM)
   - jquery.loadTemplate.min.js (library for building templates)
   - main.js (main js file, includes global scripts, its connected in all pages)
   - plugins.js (js file for plugins)